 Scrum boards are an essential part of the Scrum framework.
 These simple, yet versatile, visual tools keep Scrum teams on track as they collaborate and execute each sprint.

-In this guide, you’ll discover the pros and cons of using Scrum boards and which teams use them, the different types of Scrum boards and how they differ from Kanban boards, and how you can use monday dev to create the perfect Scrum board for your team.
+In this guide, you’ll discover the pros and cons of using Scrum boards, which teams use them, the different types of Scrum boards, how Scrum differs from Kanban, and how you can use monday dev to create the perfect Scrum board for your team.

 What is a Scrum board?